 Ruth Sokolof Theater

-The two-screen (206-seat and 96-seat) cinema we opened in 2007 within the Saddle Creek Records complex in North Downtown Omaha.
+The two-screen (160-seat and 83-seat) cinema we opened in 2007 within the Saddle Creek Records complex in North Downtown Omaha.
 Located one block west of TD Ameritrade Park and directly east of the Creighton University campus.
-Our neighbors include Slowdown, Zipline Brewing, The Trap Room, True Blue Goods & Gifts, Hook & Lime, Urban Outfitters, and the headquarters of Saddle Creek Records.
+Our neighbors include Slowdown, Zipline Brewing, The Trap Room, Hook & Lime, Rally Coffee Co., and the headquarters of Saddle Creek Records.

-Movie showtimes typically begin late afternoon on Monday, Tuesday, Wednesday, and Friday, early afternoon on Thursday, and before noon on Saturday, and Sunday.
-Our Box Office opens 30 min. before the day's first showtime.
+Movie showtimes typically begin late afternoon on Monday through Friday, and before noon on Saturday and Sunday.
+Our Box Office opens 30 minutes before the day's first showtime.

 Ample bicycle parking is available at any of several bike racks on our block.
 We are also conveniently located near a Heartland B-cycle station.

 Discounted tickets ($9) are available for those traveling to the theater by bike or public transportation.

 Buy tickets online (no fees!) or at the Box Office.
 Unless otherwise noted, prices for regular movie tickets are:

 - $9 Seniors (60+), Students, Teachers, Military, First Responders, Commuters (those arriving by bus or bike)

 - $5 Family & children’s series

 Some events — including The Met: Live in HD screenings and Silents in Concerts events — may have special ticket prices.